JuliaLang/www.julialang.org/blog/2022/04/simplechains.md

 ![](https://user-images.githubusercontent.com/1814174/162625049-b26fd0fd-271a-4c73-a44d-f40b36b18136.png)

-This already highly motivates a project focused on the performance for this case, but assumptions (3) and (4) point us to additionally look at the implementation of the backpropogation.
+This already highly motivates a project focused on the performance for this case, but assumptions (3) and (4) point us to additionally look at the implementation of the backpropagation.
 The [trade-off between different machine learning libraries' approaches to automatic differentiation has already been discussed at length](https://www.stochasticlifestyle.com/engineering-trade-offs-in-automatic-differentiation-from-tensorflow-and-pytorch-to-jax-and-julia/), but what the general discussions can miss is the extra opportunities afforded when really specializing on a domain.
 Take for example the use-case inside of neural ordinary differential equations (neural ODEs) and ODE adjoints.
 As mentioned above, in this use case the backwards pass is applied immediately after the forward pass.
 Thus while [a handwritten adjoint to a neural network layer](https://github.com/SciML/DiffEqFlux.jl/blob/v1.8.1/src/fast_layers.jl#L38-L56) can look like:

 ```julia
 ZygoteRules.@adjoint function (f::FastDense)(x,p)